 This guide covers the required steps to install Visual Studio Tools for Apache Cordova.
 Since the workload interacts with several mobile app development SDKs, and each relies upon a specific set of tools, the installation will download and install a variety of software components and consume a lot of disk space.
 Additionally, in order for Visual Studio to work with applications for iOS, you'll need access to a fully functional iOS development environment (which means Xcode running on a Macintosh computer).

-Start by ensuring your development system meets the minimum system requirements for Visual Studio.
+Start by ensuring your development system meets the Visual Studio 2017 Product Family System Requirements.
 Apache Cordova app development adds the following system requirements:

 - To test and debug Cordova apps using Cordova Simulate requires installation of the Google Chrome Browser.